-There are currently 11 members of the Board of Directors who are divided into the following three classes:
+There are currently 10 members of the Board of Directors who are divided into the following three classes:

-Class I Class II Class III Howard M. Berk Michael S. Gordon Richard J. Dahl Daniel J. Brestle Larry A. Kay Stephen P. Joyce Caroline W. Nahas Douglas M. Pasquale Patrick W. Rose Gilbert T. Ray Julia A. Stewart
+Class I Class II Class III

+Howard M. Berk Larry A. Kay Richard J. Dahl

+Daniel J. Brestle Douglas M. Pasquale Stephen P. Joyce

+Caroline W. Nahas Julia A. Stewart Patrick W. Rose

+Gilbert T. Ray

-Class I directors will serve until the annual meeting in 2016, Class II directors currently will serve until the Annual Meeting and Class III directors will serve until the annual meeting in 2015 (in each case, until their respective successors are duly elected and qualified).
-At the Annual Meeting, three Class II directors will be elected to serve a term of three years.
+Class I directors will serve until the annual meeting in 2016, Class II directors will serve until the annual meeting in 2017 and Class III directors currently will serve until the Annual Meeting (in each case, until their respective successors are duly elected and qualified).
+At the Annual Meeting, three Class III directors will be elected to serve a term of three years and until their respective successors are duly elected and qualified.